-On this occasion, I would like to thank all our strategic partners, key stakeholders, leading UN bodies, speakers, experts, companies, institutions and exhibitors for their continuous support and contribution over the last years and sincerely hope that DIHAD 2021 will play a key role in fulfilling its core objectives in creating the change needed and ensuring that we are on the right track in achieving the set goals.
+I would like to thank all our strategic partners, key stakeholders, leading UN bodies, speakers, experts, companies, institutions and exhibitors for their continuous support and contribution over the past years and sincerely hope that DIHAD 2022 will play a key role in fulfilling its core objectives in creating the change needed and ensuring that we are on the right track in achieving the set goals.

-I look forward to seeing you all in DIHAD 2021 and hope you enjoy your stay in our beloved country- UAE and the beautiful city of Dubai!
+I look forward to seeing you all at DIHAD 2022 hope you enjoy your stay in our beloved country – UAE and the beautiful city of Dubai!